 Creative hopelessness techniques help clients rule out the areas they want to improve and make action plans that could help them in achieving their goals.

 These interventions, also known as ‘Facing the current situation’ methods include parts of mindfulness, self-awareness, and insightful learning.
 The skills are considered creative as they allow individuals to try something they have never done before.

-Acceptance skills can be cultivated through conversations, role modeling, situational plays, or specific exercises and worksheets.
+Acceptance skills can be cultivated through conversations, role modeling, situational plays, or specific exercises and ACT worksheets.
 The whole idea of acceptance techniques is to ‘unhook’ individuals and let them realize that all thoughts need not turn into actions, especially if they bring pain and stress.

 Acceptance strategies help participants discriminate between productive and unproductive thoughts, emotions, and behavioral patterns.

 Deliteralization is tied in with cognitive defusion and allows us to redefine our thinking and feeling processes.

 Cognitive defusion strategies demonstrate how we can alter the way we perceive negativity and help us overcome them without necessarily obliterating or denying their presence (Blacklege, 2007).